opengeospatial/geoparquet/format-specs/geoparquet.md

 ## Version

-This is version 0.1.0 of the geoparquest specification.
+This is version 0.1.0 of the geoparquet specification.

 ## Geometry columns